kochavalabs/full-contract-example/README.md

 The repo is meant to be a quick tutorial that will familiarize users with contract development.
 It's meant to give an overview of how to write, test and deploy a contract.
-We will also cover the Mazzaroth CLI tools, XDR code generation and interacting with a mazzaroth node from the browser.
+We will also cover the Mazzaroth CLI tools, XDR code generation and interacting with a Mazzaroth node from the browser.

 ## Example Contract

-An example contract for this tutorial is located in the [contract/](https://github.com/kochavalabs/full-contract-example/tree/develop/contract) directory.
+An example contract for this tutorial is located in the [contract/](https://github.com/kochavalabs/full-contract-example/tree/master/contract) directory.

 ## Generating XDR Objects